holycrap872/ucls-ms-intro-to-cs/CourseMaterials/03_functions/02_arena_rumble/lesson_plan.md

     - Getting user input
     - Game loop algorithm
     - Review fahrenheit -> celsius program
 - New game today!
 But first...
-    - How to handle collisions
-        - Both can't be sensing collision
-            - Why
+PRIMM
+    - Game where sprite jumps to new area every time clicked on
-        - Limitation of Scratch
+        - `click_game.sb`
-            - More advanced CS classes explain how to do it
+    - What do you think this does?
+    - Where could we add a variable?
 - Classic arena game
     - Two players
     - Show game and challenge someone
 - Show blocks going to need
-    - `pick random`
+    - `go to(random position)`
     - `timer`
+- Design the first three sprites as a class
+    - Don't do "chasing sprite" until later
 - Emphasize various check points
     - Start with first player sprite
     - Then do button sprite